 Everybody longs for the day when they can finally put their feet up after years of working hard.
 There are plenty of reasons why Singaporeans might look at retiring in New Zealand.
 New Zealand offers an idyllic and relaxed pace of life that is perfect for retirees and with plenty of activities to do, you’ll never run out of things to do, be it hiking, sailing, climbing, or taking a stroll by a beautiful beach.

 Singapore was rated the world’s 3rd most expensive city to live in.
 In comparison, New Zealand’s cities are considerably cheaper to live in, with Auckland ranking at 89th and Wellington at 114th.
 This means that your daily necessities and living expenses will be cheaper than Singapore’s, should you choose to retire in New Zealand.

 Furthermore, the Asian community at New Zealand and even Oamaru is growing larger by the day.
 Over 12% of the total population are Asians, with 4.8% of the Oamaru community being Asians as well.
 This number is projected to grow, even in the far future.

 All these factors make retiring in New Zealand a great boon.
-After years of working in a bustling city state like Singapore, it’s time to relax and reap the rewards of your hard work in a more relaxed, comfortable environment, with all the comforts and conveniences that you’re used to.
+After years of working in a bustling city-state like Singapore, it’s time to relax and reap the rewards of your hard work in a more relaxed, comfortable environment, with all the comforts and conveniences you’re used to.